element36-io/ebics-java-client/HOWTO.md

 ## Setup
 - First step is to contact your bank to request EBICS access and sign the needed documents.
 - They might ask for an IP address and only allow requests from this address.
-- Find your banks EBICS parameters, eg [EBICS parameters UBS] (http://media.topal.ch/Public/Downloads/ISO20022/EBICS/Financial_Institut/UBS/ubs_keyport_connection_parameters.pdf) or  [EBICS parameters for Zürcher Kantonalbank ](https://www.zkb.ch/media/dok/efinance/ebics-verbindungsparameter.pdf) (in German)
+- Find your banks EBICS parameters, eg [EBICS parameters UBS] (http://media.topal.ch/Public/Downloads/ISO20022/EBICS/Financial_Institut/UBS/ubs_keyport_connection_parameters.pdf) or  [EBICS parameters for Zürcher Kantonalbank ](https://www.zkb.ch/media/dok/efinance/ebics-verbindungsparameter.pdf) (in German).
+Please check your own banks instructions.
 - In addition your bank will provide you with more parameters such as user id.
-- Put those parameters in the `ebics.txt` properties file in the $HOME/ebics directory - check ebics-template.txt.
+- Put those parameters in the `ebics.txt` properties file in the `$HOME/ebics/client` directory - check `ebics-template.txt`.

-## Compile the project
+## Compile the project (minimum java 1.88)

       mvn install